Special Education and IEP Meetings

 If you cannot attend the IEP meeting because of the date or time, contact your child’s case manager to ask that it be rescheduled.
 You may call the case manager, but you should also send a follow-up letter confirming your request to reschedule.

-If you and the school agree, IEP meetings can be held using conference calls or video conferencing, although you should still have an in-person meeting if possible.
+IEP meetings can be held using conference calls or video conferencing, although you should still have an in-person meeting if possible.

 If you choose not to attend the IEP meeting, the IEP will be created without you.